Who is the real father of data warehousing?

 He and Inmon have different approaches to the art of data warehousing, but Kimball, who is teaching in New Zealand this month, says that doesn’t make them enemies.

 “I have a lot of respect for Bill, but he’s not a detail guy,” he says.

 “I don’t debate head-to-head with him, because we don’t move on common ground.”

-Inmon is “in favour of a very IT-oriented, centralised approach, where the IT department is in total control of data — they get the data, control and process it, and release it to users.”
+Inmon is “in favor of a very IT-oriented, centralized approach, where the IT department is in total control of data — they get the data, control and process it, and release it to users.”

 Kimball’s approach is that users, primarily senior executives, control the data.

 “The business world is the owner of the data warehouse.”